erdeszt/graphient/README.md

 // Using the raw sttp api:
 // `request` is a normal sttp request with the body set to the generated graphql query
 // and content type set to application/json.
 You can add headers directly here or after the request is generated.
-// You can also use any type that is circe encodable as the parameters val request = client.createRequest(Query(TestSchema.Queries.getUser), Params("userId" -> 1L), "Authorization" -> "Bearer token")
+// You can also use any type that is encodable as the parameters val request = client.createRequest(Query(TestSchema.Queries.getUser), Map("userId" -> 1L), "Authorization" -> "Bearer token")

 // When you are ready, send the request to receive the response.
 You will need to
 // decode the json response.